Integrating Honeygain SDK with Windows .NET/C# applications

 Hgsdk.OptIn();

-Store information that user consent was given and inform SDK service that it can start.
-Subsequent calls to .Start() will be allowed to start SDK service.
+Records that user consent was given and allows the SDK service to start.
+Subsequent calls to .Start() are allowed to start the SDK service.

 Revoking user consent